acantepie/umbrella/README.md

     <br/><br/>
 </p>

+# How contribute
+Any contributions / suggestions are welcome.
+You can read [this guide](CONTRIBUTING.md) for more information.

 # Create a new project with Umbrella
 First, make sure you <a href="https://nodejs.org/en/download/">install Node.js</a>, <a href="https://yarnpkg.com/getting-started/install">Yarn package manager</a>, php7.4 and also <a href="https://getcomposer.org/download/">composer</a>.